Research and Development Tax Incentives for the Chemical Industry

 alliantgroup’s Chemical Industry Specialization Team

-In order to better serve the chemical and related industries, alliantgroup has developed an Industry Specialization Program that focuses on the qualification and quantification of R&D tax benefits for companies operating in the diverse areas that comprise the chemical industry. alliantgroup's Chemical Industry Specialization Group employs chemists with varied research and industry experience.
+In order to better serve the chemical and related industries, alliantgroup has developed an Industry Specialization Program that focuses on the qualification and quantification of R&D tax benefits for companies operating in the diverse areas that comprise the chemical industry. alliantgroup’s Chemical Industry Specialization Team employs chemists with varied research and industry experience.
 These individuals have educational backgrounds with academic research experience within the disciplines of physical, atmospheric, environmental, inorganic, organo-metallic, synthetic organic, and biochemistry.
-In addition, alliantgroup's chemical industry specialists have worked in the catalysis, petrochemical, waste treatment, analytical, and dietary supplement industries.
-These individuals have vast knowledge of ISO and current Good Manufacturing Practices. alliantgroup has qualified and quantified credits for corporations ranging from small, private chemical developers to large, multi-national, publicly-traded biologics manufacturers.
+In addition, alliantgroup’s chemical industry specialists have worked in the catalysis, petrochemical, waste treatment, analytical, and dietary supplement industries.
+These individuals have vast knowledge of ISO and current good manufacturing practices. alliantgroup has qualified and quantified credits for corporations ranging from small, private chemical developers to large, multi-national, publicly-traded biologics manufacturers.